-Coaches are responsible for checking all of their player's bats before playing in the tournament.
+Coaches are responsible for checking all their player's bats before playing in the tournament.
 Please make sure all bats meet the guidelines below.

-- 9u 13u: All bats must have either the BPF 1.15, USA Baseball, or BBCOR designation displayed on the bat.
-No other weight or size restrictions for 9-12u.
-13u must use bats with -8 or heavier.
-Coach Pitch bats not permitted in any age group. - Penalty for use of an illegal bat: If the umpire discovers that a batter enters the batter's box with an illegal bat, the batter will be called out (even if a pitch has not been thrown).
-If the illegal bat is discovered after the ball is put into play (but before the next pitch is thrown to the next batter), the defensive team will have the choice of the result of play or the batter being called out and all runners returning to the base occupied before the pitch.
-An appeal on the legality of the bat must be made prior to the next pitch thrown to the next batter or the result of the previous atbat will stand.
-Second Offense If a team is found in violation of this rule a second time (either in the same game or in any other game throughout the tournament), in addition to the previous penalty, the manager will be immediately ejected and could face further suspension. - Altered / Damaged Bats: Damaged or Altered bats (shaved, rolled, or in any other way altered to increase performance) are not permitted in any way.
+All bats must have either the USSSA BPF 1.15, USA Baseball, USABL or BBCOR designation displayed on the bat.
+Coach Pitch bats not permitted in any age group.
+Any bat listed on the USSSA Banned Bat List is illegal.
+View banned bats list

+• Penalty for use of an illegal bat: If the umpire discovers that a batter enters the batter's box with an illegal bat, the batter will be called out (even if a pitch has not been thrown).
+If the illegal bat is discovered after the ball is put into play (but before the next pitch is thrown to the next batter), the defensive team will have the choice of the result of play, or the batter being called out and all runners returning to the base occupied before the pitch.
+An appeal on the legality of the bat must be made prior to the next pitch thrown to the next batter or the result of the previous at bat will stand.
+Second Offense - If a team is found in violation of this rule a second time (either in the same game or in any other game throughout the tournament), in addition to the previous penalty, the manager will be immediately ejected and could face further suspension.

+• Altered / Damaged Bats: Damaged or Altered bats (shaved, rolled, or in any other way altered to increase performance) are not permitted in any way.
 Any player using an altered bat will be ejected from the game and their at bat will be recorded as an out.
 All runners will go back to the base they occupied when the batter put the ball in play.
-The player ejected for use of an altered bat may also face further suspension. - Thrown Bats: Using umpire discretion, if a thrown bat by a player is said to be of concern for player safety the following steps will be taken: - Teachable moment / explanation - · Verbal warning (1 per player) - · Removal from remainder of game (to be treated as ejected/injured player at no penalty) - · Wood Bats: Wood bats are permitted in all tournaments.
-Composite bats are also legal. - Bat Sensors: Sensors built inside the handle of the bat are legal.
+The player ejected for use of an altered bat may also face further suspension.

+• Wood Bats: Wood bats are permitted in all tournaments.

+• Bat Sensors: Sensors built inside the handle of the bat are legal.
 Sensors that are an addition to the exterior of the bat are not permitted.
 In case of a discrepancy, the Tournament Director will deem whether a sensor is permitted.